Does Medicare Cover Bedside Commodes ?

 Over the years that I have been the caregiver to my two elderly parents, I think that the most useful and versatile piece of equipment we have used, is the bedside commode.
 If you get a 3-in-1 commode, you can use it as a toilet frame, a raised toilet seat, a shower chair, a bedside commode and a chair for a sponge bath as well.

-Does Medicare cover bedside commodes ?
-Original Medicare will cover 80% of the Medicare-approved price for a bedside commode if it is prescribed as “medically necessary” by a Medicare enrolled-physician, and you buy from a Medicare-enrolled supplier.
+Original Medicare Part B does cover bedside commodes for use in the home, if they are prescribed as “medically necessary” by a Medicare enrolled-physician, and you buy from a Medicare-enrolled supplier.

-With a bedside commode it will be covered if it is considered that you are medically unable to use the toilet, or get to the toilet without assistance, and if you follow the proper purchasing process.
+To qualify for bedside commode coverage you must be medically unable to use the toilet, or get to the toilet without assistance, and you must follow the proper prescribing purchasing process.

 Here is text from Medicare itself –